What is a X.509 certificate?

 The difference between the two is the maximum validity period; the Grid security policy states a maximum period of one year.

-ATTENTION: The only browsers that allow the self-generation of the certificate are FirefoxESR (not Firefox), Internet Explorer 11 and Safari, for all the others you must provide the Digicert system with a CSR (Certificate Signing Request), the instructions are visible on the site of the GARR at the page https://www.servizi.garr.it/en/cs/personal-certificate in the section "GENERATE A CERTIFICATE WITH CSR".
+ATTENTION: The only browsers that allow the self-generation of the certificate are FirefoxESR (not Firefox), Internet Explorer 11 and Safari, for all the others you must request also the private key to SECTIGO, by selecting "Generate RSA" or provide a CSR (Certificate Signing Request).
+The instructions are visible in the video tutorials on GARR web site at the page https://www.servizi.garr.it/en/cs/personal-certificate in the section "REQUEST A CERTIFICATE WITH CSR".